dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-10 Chapter Summary.md

 * Roofline is a throughput-oriented performance model that is heavily used in the HPC world.
 It allows plotting the performance of an application against hardware limitations.
 Roofline model helps to identify performance bottlenecks, guides software optimizations, and keeps track of optimization progress.

-* There are tools that try to statically analyze the performance of the code.
-Such tools simulate the piece of code instead of executing it.
+* There are tools that try to statically analyze the performance of code.
+Such tools simulate a piece of code instead of executing it.
 Many limitations and constraints apply to this approach, but you get a very detailed and low-level report in return.

 * Compiler Opt reports help to find missing compiler optimizations.
 It may also guide developers in composing new performance experiments.